-It is our contention that if apologies and truth commissions cannot effectively address historic and ongoing injustices committed against Indigenous peoples, then they are fundamentally flawed mechanisms for transforming inter-group relations.
+It is our contention that, if apologies and truth commissions cannot effectively address historic and ongoing injustices committed against indigenous peoples, then they are fundamentally flawed mechanisms for transforming inter-group relations.
 Indigenous peoples are disproportionately the target of state violence as well as neoliberal reforms.
-Therefore, an inability to address injustices against Indigenous peoples reflects serious deficiencies in terms of addressing a large segment of the cases for which reconciliation mechanisms are required.
+Therefore, an inability to address injustices against indigenous peoples reflects serious deficiencies in terms of addressing a large segment of the cases for which reconciliation mechanisms are required.
 Apologies and truth commissions are supposed to reconcile past injustices.
-The preponderance of cases in which Indigenous peoples have been targets of violence and are now supposed to benefit from reconciliation makes their communities important tests for the general ability of apologies and truth commissions actually to accomplish what they set out to do.
-In this regard two important questions emerge: Is either an official apology or a truth mechanism on its own a reliable path to address past and present injustices?
+The preponderance of cases in which indigenous peoples have been targets of violence and are now supposed to benefit from reconciliation makes their communities important tests for the general ability of apologies and truth commissions actually to accomplish what they set out to do.
+In this regard, two important questions emerge: Is either an official apology or a truth mechanism on its own a reliable path to address past and present injustices?
 Is the state an appropriate place to seek reconstituted forms of justice?

-In what follows, we examine the use of apologies and truth and reconciliation commissions in four countries with significant Indigenous populations: Canada (approximately 4.4 percent of overall population), Australia (approximately 2 percent of overall population), Peru (approximately 47 percent of overall population) and Guatemala (approximately 40.5 percent of overall population).
-Despite their promise for transforming inter-group relations, we find that these mechanisms addressed past and ongoing human rights abuses against Indigenous peoples in a very limited way within these four 'host' countries.
-In short, by differentiating state apologies/truth commissions from an Indigenous self-determination agenda, the application of such state-centered strategies ultimately failed to hold states accountable for past wrongs or to establish a clean slate.
+In what follows, we examine the use of apologies, and truth and reconciliation commissions in four countries with significant indigenous populations: Canada (approximately 4.4% of the overall population), Australia (approximately 2% of the overall population), Peru (approximately 47% of the overall population), and Guatemala (approximately 40.5% of the overall population).
+Despite their promise for transforming inter-group relations, we find that these mechanisms addressed past and ongoing human rights abuses against indigenous peoples in a very limited way within these four 'host' countries.
+In short, by differentiating state apologies/truth commissions from an indigenous self-determination agenda, the application of such state-centered strategies ultimately failed to hold states accountable for past wrongs or to establish a clean slate.